 “Koen, it peaked at US$19,000!
 And my friends were bragging about their Bitcoins, thinking I still had mine.
 But I had to confess: I followed my brother in law’s advice and sold mine a long time ago.
 They had a laugh at my expense.”
 I hear a big sigh on the phone.

 I reply: “If it’s of any comfort to you, Serge, Bitcoin dipped back down to US$8,200.
 And if you asked me today, I’d tell you the same thing: sell them!”

 With dedicated expat branches and an Expat Team, BNP Paribas Fortis is the trusted banking partner of internationals in Belgium.
 You can open an account, get your rental guarantee and set up your insurances remotely, before you even arrive in the country, and get expert advice and guidance on settling in Belgium.
 The best part?
 BNP Paribas Fortis’ Dedicated Premium Offer is free for expats.

 “So, you don’t believe in blockchain?”
 Serge asks me.

 “Don’t confuse the two.
 In fact, Bitcoin and blockchain are two very different animals.
-Blockchain is the technology that supports Bitcoin, and I consider it very promising.
+Blockchain is the technology that supports Bitcoin, and in fact, I consider it very promising.
 The fact that every transaction must be approved by an entire network, and is irreversible, inspires confidence.
 For example, companies from, say, the food industry or the diamond industry, will be able to manage their entire supply chain.
 In the field of transportation, blockchain will decrease useless paperwork.
 In the banking world, blockchain will be a real revolution.
 No, it’s only Bitcoin investment that I’m wary of.
 Apart from the fact it’s a new speculation tool, what’s so revolutionary about it, in what way is it useful for our society?”